mpv-player/mpv/DOCS/man/options.rst

     .. admonition:: Examples

-        - ``mpv dvd://1 --alang=hu,en`` chooses the Hungarian language track
+        - ``mpv file.mkv --alang=hu,en`` chooses the Hungarian language track
-          on a DVD and falls back on English if Hungarian is not available.
+          in a file and falls back on English if Hungarian is not available.
         - ``mpv --alang=jpn example.mkv`` plays a Matroska file with Japanese audio.